Proposal Submission Frequently Asked Questions

 Q6.
 Can I ask for a specific session time for my panel?

 A6: NO, except for religious reasons.
 If you agree to participate in the ASEEES Convention, you are agreeing to be scheduled during any of the planned sessions.
 We will honor specific scheduling requests only for religious reasons.
-FOR 2018 ONLY: Due to 2018 Hanukkah dates overlapping with the convention, we will do our best to schedule those sessions to avoid conflicts with religious/holiday services or activities.
+Due to Sukkot dates overlapping with the virtual convention, we will do our best to schedule those sessions to avoid conflicts with religious/holiday services or activities.
 Scheduling requests must be made at the time of the submission.

 Mike Hickey's article in the May 2008 issue of NewsNet: "The Five Obstructions" or "Why somebody's panel has to meet on Sunday morning"

-A7: Each meeting room will be equiped with a digital projector and speakers for panels and roundtables.
+A7: Each meeting room will be equipped with a digital projector and screen for panels and roundtables.
 You are required to bring your own laptop.
 No other a-v equipment will be offered and the meeting rooms do not have internet access.
 See the a-v policy page for more information.
 We do not guarantee a-v equipment for affiliate groups' business meeting requests.

 Q8.
 How can I go back to a previous page in the online proposal system?